 Well, yesterday was another Jim White frenzy, a fight to the death which actually ended pretty well for us Arsenal fans.
-The big signing was obviously that of Thomas Partey from Atletico Madrid for £45m, we activated his release clause on the day, and got embroiled in the usual last-minute race against time to get the deal across the line, or so they’d have you believe, it was probably done much earlier but anyway.
+The big signing was obviously that of Thomas Partey from Atletico Madrid for £45m, we activated his release clause on the day, and got embroiled in the usual last-minute race against time to get the deal across the line, or so they’d have you believe, it was probably done much earlier but anyway, Jim White still had time to play on the toponlinecasinos casino online.

 Luckily, Mikel Arteta had his pirate copy of Excel (because Kroenke doesn’t want to shell out for a proper one) primed and cocked for the deal and despite having 1 cell for each £ we had to transfer, his Lenovo managed to deal with the processor strain and the deal was done at 10:59:59.
 Phew.